alejandrojuarez675/open-space-angular-text/README.md

 - Develop a todo list
 - Mustn't have repeated elements
 - Mustn't have empty elements
-- Must have a delete button
+- Should have a delete function
-- Must show a message when don't have any element in the list
+- Should show a message when don't have any element in the list
 - Have to make a backup on
 ````
 POST - http://localhost:3000/todo-list/backup